By Jurriaan Plesman BA(Psych), Post Grad Dip Clin Nutr

 I will propose the psycho-nutritional model which says that depression – and for that matter any other non-psychotic mental illness – is a disease of energy production.
 See also here.

-For the brain to change one molecule into another – as in the conversion of tryptophan into serotonin – it needs a sufficient amount of biological energy called Adenosine Triphosphate (ATP).
-That energy is derived from the sugars in our food in the form of glucose.
+More importantly, for the brain to change one molecule into another – as in the conversion of tryptophan into serotonin – it needs a sufficient amount of biological energy called Adenosine Triphosphate (ATP).
+That energy is derived mainly from the sugars in our food in the form of glucose.
 It is transformed into biological energy as a result of a complex biochemical pathway, called glycolysis.

 The brain although 2 per cent of the body requires about 60-70 percent of all available energy, whether we are asleep or awake.
 A normal healthy cell requires about 2 million molecules of energy (ATP) per second to fuel biochemical reactions inside the cell.
 This is all derived from glucose in our food.
 See here.